ashwinn-si/revise_flow_backend/README.md

-# RevisionFlow Server
+# reviseFlow Server

-**Backend API for the RevisionFlow spaced revision learning application**
+**Backend API for the ReviseFlow spaced revision learning application**

-RevisionFlow Server is a Node.js/Express backend that powers the RevisionFlow application, providing authentication, task management, revision scheduling, and email notifications using scientifically-backed spaced repetition principles.
+ReviseFlow Server is a Node.js/Express backend that powers the ReviseFlow application, providing authentication, task management, revision scheduling, and email notifications using scientifically-backed spaced repetition principles.

 ## 🚀 Features